sasugden/caribou_multiamplicon/README.md

 # caribou_multiamplicon
-Supporting material for manuscript on mountain caribou diet and microbiome.
+This repository contains supporting material for an in-preparation manuscript on the diet and gut microbiome of deep-snow mountain caribou in British Columbia.
+The R code required to reproduce all analyses and figures is currently available.
+Sample data and raw sequencing files will be made publicly available when the manuscript is under peer review, or upon reasonable request to the first author (ssugden@ualberta.ca).